Search This Blog

 The Boston Globe: "The 42nd and 43rd presidents contrasted in many ways. ...
 Clinton was introspective and complex [while] Bush [was] breezy and unburdened by nuance."
 [Source]

-"Barack Obama, by wide agreement, has a very high level of introspection, but has often been faulted for being indecisive and 'stuck in his own head' for this reason."
+IDRlabs compares Clinton with Obama, saying "Barack Obama, by wide agreement, has a very high level of introspection, but has often been faulted for being indecisive and 'stuck in his own head' for this reason."
+It's interesting that they mention this comparison, considering Clinton has also faced criticism for similar things as stated here:

 Rubenzer: "Clinton was very talkative, wordy, and verbose."